The SMA Board of Directors

 The SMA’s current Board of Directors

-At the 2020 SMA AGM, existing board members Emma Hansford and Ruth Sidery were re-elected to the Board for a second term, Owen Thomas, previously co-opted earlier in the year, was formally elected for a full term.
+At the 2020 SMA AGM, existing board members Emma Hansford and Ruth Sidery were re-elected to the Board for a second term.

 Areas of work : Commercial Theatre, Repertory and Stage Management Education